thebigfilecom/thebigfile-com-dev/submodules/motoko/src/viper/README.md

 > *  DFINITY currently has no plans to continue the development of _Motoko-san_.

 _Motoko-san_ is a prototype code-level verifier for Motoko.
-The project started at the DFINITY Foundation as a way to demonstrate that Motoko (and the Internet Computer in general) are well-suited for developing formally verified Web3 software.
+The project started at the DFINITY Foundation as a way to demonstrate that Motoko (and the BigFile in general) are well-suited for developing formally verified Web3 software.

 --------------------------------------------------------------------------------
 **Jump to:**